Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

-It is knwon that the empirical distribution function converges to the distribution function from which the samples are drawn.
+It is known that the empirical distribution function converges to the true underlying distribution function, which the samples are drawn from.
 The following concentration results known as the Dvoretzky-Kiefer-Wolfowitz (DKW) inequality quantifies the rate of convergence of $F_n$ to $F$ with respect to the uniform norm as $n$ tends to infinity.
-It is named after Aryeh Dvoretzky, Jack Kiefer, and Jacob Wolfowitz, who proved the inequality in 1956 with an unspecified multiplicative constant $C$.
-Later in 1990, Pascal Massart proved the inequality with the sharp constant $C=2$.
 This result strengthens the Glivenko-Cantelli theorem. \begin{lemma}[Dvoretzky-Kiefer-Wolfowitz] Given a natural number $n$, let $X_1, \ldots, X_n$ be real-valued independent and identically distributed random variables with common cumulative distribution function $F$.
-Then for every $\eps > 0$,
+Then for every $t > 0$,

 \end{lemma}